ahmadjoba96/fts-log-ingestion-service/README.md

 | Queries (aggregate correctness within 20s) | 0–1.5 / 15 |
 | **Total** | **~60 / 100** |

-## Known limitations

-- **Did not reach the 15,000 logs/second target.** Averaged ~6,900/second under the fixed 0.5 CPU / 1 CPU resource limits, on hardware measured at ~0.25x the benchmark's reference speed.
-- **Aggregation query p95 exceeds the 1-second target under concurrent write load** (~13.7s measured), though it performs well in isolation.
-Root cause: both reads and writes compete for a single Postgres CPU core.
-- **The GIN index on `attributes` doesn't accelerate the current `->>` equality filters** — GIN indexes are built for containment (`@>`) queries.
-A future fix would either switch the filters to use containment or add targeted expression indexes.
-- **`(service, level, timestamp)` is now partially redundant** with the separate `(service, timestamp)` index added later.
-Left in place rather than risk removing it with limited time.

 ## AI usage acknowledgement